NCAR/finn/README.md

 ### 3. Acquiring this repository

-*Note for Windows Users: Open a `PowerShell` terminal and navigate to the directory on your computer where you want to store and run everything.*
+*Note for Windows Users: Open a `PowerShell` terminal and navigate to the directory on your computer where you want to store and run command in sections 3, 4 and 5 of this README file.*

 To get this repository locally, use `git clone`: